muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_JSON.md

 [Syntax_Abstract](Muldis_Object_Notation_Syntax_Abstract.md); see that plus [Semantics](Muldis_Object_Notation_Semantics.md) for further context.

-The MUON JSON-hosted format is semi-lightweight and designed to support interchange of source code and data between any 2 environments that do not have a common working memory, such as because they are distinct machine processes written in different programming languages, or because
+The MUON JSON hosted format is semi-lightweight and designed to support interchange of source code and data between any 2 environments that do not have a common working memory, such as because they are distinct machine processes written in different programming languages, or because